-- 1. An investigator(s) electronically submits a description following the outlined procedures, templates, and required data fields (outlined in Chapter 6) to the Review Coordinator. - 2.
-The Review Coordinator (or his/her designee) evaluates the submission to determine whether it meets the criteria for expedited peer-review of a low confidence type.
-If rejected, the submission is returned to the investigator with an explanation and a statement as to whether a revised submission would be encouraged. - 3.
-If approved for expedited peer review, the Review Coordinator sends the submission to a Regional Coordinator.
-The Regional Coordinator consults as appropriate with regional experts to help assess the validity and acceptability of the type. - 4.
-The Regional Coordinator sends the decision and all supporting documentation to the Review Coordinator.
-The Review Coordinator informs the investigator of the results of the review.
-If submission is accepted, the Coordinator ensures that the NVC list and database are updated and that the proposal is posted in the NVC electronic Proceedings.
+1867 If the investigator does not have sufficient information to support high or moderate confidence but is convinced that a type is new to the NVC, he or she can submit it as a low 1868 1869 confidence type and an expedited peer-review process will be used.
+Expedited peer review is 1870 only used when a type is thought to be entirely new to the NVC.
+As in the full peer review 1871 process, investigators electronically submit type descriptions following the outlined procedures, 1872 templates, and required data fields outlined in Section 6 to the Review Coordinator.
+The Review 1873 Coordinator (or his/her designee) evaluates the submission to determine whether it meets the 1874 criteria for expedited peer-review of a low confidence type.
+Provided, it meets those criteria, the 1875 Review Coordinator sends the submission to a Regional Coordinator.
+The Regional Coordinator 1876 consults as appropriate with regional experts to help assess the validity and acceptability of the 1877 type, and sends a decision and documentation to the Review Coordinator.
+The Review 1878 Coordinator informs the investigator of the results of the review.
+If submission is accepted, the 1879 Coordinator ensures that the NVC list and database are updated and that the proposal is posted in 1880 the NVC electronic Proceedings.